<em>Hedychium</em>: planting, growing and caring for

 Hedychium greenii - Coral Ginger

-This is a rather small species, not very tall, which produces red flowers.
-Its foliage also has the particularity of a purplish-red colour on the underside.
-Its stems are also purplish, quite dark.
+This is a rather small species, not very tall, producing red flowers.
+Its foliage is notable for a purplish-red underside.
+Its stems are also purplish and quite dark.

 • Flowering time October, November